UPCOMING & RECENT

 Sometime in Summer 2018, Duomuži's Come out of the Storm - Our 2-man adaptation, interpretation, inspired by/of Shakespeare's King Lear.

 She is a member of SDC the Stage Director’s union, Lincoln Center Theater Directors Lab 2013, traveled to LaMaMa International Directors Symposium in Umbria Italy, studied with Patsy Rodenburg in Shakespeare's Heightened Language, David Neumann, Leigh Fondakowski of Tectonic Theater, SITI company, Elevator Repair Service, DAH Theatre, and completed her MFA in Theater from Sarah Lawrence College and her MLitt in Shakespeare and Performance from Mary Baldwin College.
-Some of her favorite places she's worked are Ensemble Studio Theatre and The Public's Shakespeare in the Park in NYC, Gettysburg College, Manhattanville College, SUNY Westchester, Mary Baldwin College, James Madison University, guest teaching artist at Sarah Lawrence College, and Associate Director of Education at American Shakespeare Center.
-She was the first Artistic Director and architect of the Shakespeare Academy at Stratford’s curriculum, pedagogical practice and performance approach.
-Check out her complete Artistic resume and Academic CV here.
+She's worked at Ensemble Studio Theatre, The Public Theatre's Shakespeare in the Park in NYC, Gettysburg College, Manhattanville College, Mary Baldwin College, James Madison University, Sarah Lawrence College, American Shakespeare Center.
+She co-founded Make Trouble actor training intensive and was the first Artistic Director and architect of the Shakespeare Academy at Stratford’s curriculum, pedagogical practice and performance approach.
+Complete Artistic resume and Academic CV here.

 If I had to describe my process, I would say it is primarily following my curiosity—following it like a kid where the only possible outcome is some great adventure.
 And that’s contagious.
 The energy in the rehearsal room thrives on that belief, the optimistic anticipation that curiosity will lead to something.
 Something bigger than ourselves.

 I listen.
 A lot.
 To the words.
 To the play.
 To the actors.
 To the space.
 To the world.
 To the energy in the room.